Gearman Protocol

 - NULL byte terminated Function name.

-- Timeout value.
+- Timeout value (in milliseconds).

 CANT_DO